freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 820.1

-Commit your changes with the message: `feat: add drop column reference".
+Commit your changes with the message: `feat: add drop column reference`.

 #### HINTS

 - Commit changes with `git commit -m "message"`
-- Type `git commit -m "fix: create table syntax"` into the terminal and press enter
+- Type `git commit -m "feat: add drop column reference"` into the terminal and press enter
 - View your `git log` to see if your message is correct
 - If the message is wrong, enter `git reset HEAD~1`, then `git add .`, and then you can try to make the commit again